 Call 1-800-777-0133 to obtain a Medical Information Card (DL 390) to list your blood type, allergies, name of physician, and other medical information.
 It can be carried with your DL/ID card.

 You may sign up to donate your organs and tissue for transplantation after your death.
 When you apply for or renew your driver license or ID card, check the “YES!
 Add my name to the donor registry.” box on the renewal form to place your name on the Donate Life California Organ Tissue Donor Registry.
 If you need additional information, check the “I do not wish to register at this time.” box and call Donate Life California where Donate Life California representatives can answer any questions you may have about organ and tissue donation.
 You may also use the renewal form to financially contribute to the registry by checking the “$2 voluntary contribution to support and promote organ and tissue donation.” box.

 If you are older than 13, and under 18 years of age, you may register with Donate Life California, provided your parent(s) or guardian(s) authorize the donation.

-Have you served in the U.S. Armed Forces?
-The California Depart-ment of Veterans Affairs (CDVA), CalVet Connect program, would like you to receive information regarding benefits, such as employ-ment, housing, education, and health care services, for which you may be entitled.
-Just check the "I have served in the U.S. Armed Forces and I want to receive veteran benefits information." box on the Driver License or Identification Card Application (DL 44) form.
-The DMV will transmit your name and mailing address to the CDVA for them to send you benefits information.
+Have you ever served in the United States Military?
+The California Department of Veterans Affairs (CDVA), CalVet Connect program, would like you to receive information regarding benefits, such as employment, housing, education, and health care services, for which you may be entitled.
+Check the “I have served in the United States Military and I want to receive veteran benefits information.” box on the Driver License or Identification Card Application (DL 44) form.
+The DMV will transmit your name and mailing address to the CDVA for them to forward you benefits information.